Skip to Content

 Fix #2.
 Checking the Cable connections

 Look closely and find if any Jacks and cords are faulty.
 The HDMI connection connecting the TV should be tightly seated.
-HDMI wires warp easier than other wires so it should be in best condition.
+HDMI wires warp easier than other wires so they should be in the best condition.

 Fix #3.
 Updating the TV software